Target setting process questions

 Here we provide answers to common technical questions that companies have as they are going through the target-setting process.

-Biodiversity loss is a material business risk.
-It disrupts the essential ecosystem services companies depend on – such as clean water, pollination, and pest management – and threatens value chains and financial performance.
-Companies are also facing growing regulatory and stakeholder scrutiny to understand and act on their impacts and dependencies on nature – including biodiversity.
+Biodiversity loss is a material business risk, threatening the essential ecosystem services companies depend on – such as clean water, pollination, and pest management – and threatens value chains and financial performance.
+Biodiversity is also a topic of growing regulatory and stakeholder scrutiny as companies are expected to understand and act on their impacts and dependencies on nature.

-SBTN helps companies take credible, science-based action to address these risks by targeting the main drivers of biodiversity loss including land use change, freshwater pollution and over-exploitation.
+SBTN translates the most up-to-date science into credible actions for companies to address these risks by targeting the main drivers of biodiversity loss including land use change, freshwater pollution, and overexploitation.

-Biodiversity is a core component of nature, along with the abiotic elements (such as the water in freshwater and marine systems, the soil, and the atmosphere).
-It can be viewed through multiple lenses, each intricately dependent on the others: genes, species, ecosystems, and nature’s contributions to people (NCP).
+Biodiversity is a core component of nature, along with the non-living elements (such as the water in freshwater and marine systems, the soil, and the atmosphere).
+It can be assessed on several different levels (i.e., genetics, species and ecosystems), each intricately dependent on the others, and thus cannot be understood using a single metric.

-SBTN provides the first science-based targets for nature- focused on land, freshwater, and ocean – that address the main drivers of biodiversity loss – as determined by the IPBES assessment – by reducing negative corporate environmental impacts and increasing positive ones.
+SBTN provides the first science-based targets for nature across land, freshwater, and ocean, focusing on the main drivers of biodiversity loss as identified by the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) assessment.

 Our approach helps companies:

-Through measurable and credible actions, this gives companies a way to operationalize the ambition of contributing to nature positive outcomes, – aligned with global societal goals like the Kunming-Montreal Global Biodiversity Framework.
+Through scientifically grounded and actionable methods, companies can contribute to nature positive outcomes, aligned with global societal goals like the Kunming-Montreal Global Biodiversity Framework.

 How biodiversity considerations are integrated throughout our guidance